intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/install/experimental/install_for_arc_gpu.md.txt

 ### Optional: Install Full Intel® oneAPI

-If you prefer to have access to full Intel® oneAPI you need to install at least the following:
+If you prefer to have access to full Intel® oneAPI, you need to install at least the following:

 - Intel® oneAPI DPC++ Compiler